 Extension of Witherspoon Street one mile to Frankfort Avenue/Ohio Street

-In December 2006, costs were estimated for the improvements slated for Interstate 64, Interstate 65, and Interstate 265 in Louisville.
-Reaching over 60% of initial estimates, the cost for two new Ohio River Bridges and the reconstruction of the Downtown "Spaghetti Junction" interchange between Interstates 64, 65 and 71 was estimated to be $3.9 billion.
-The components of this major construction initiative were as follows in 2006:8
+Costs were estimated for the Ohio River Bridge Project in December 2006.
+The $3.9 billion cost for two new Ohio River Bridges and the reconstruction of the Downtown "Spaghetti Junction" interchange surpassed the initial estimates by over 60%.
+Components of the major construction initiative were as follows in 2006:8

-Funding was a major concern, and lack of funding adjusted the construction phase.
+Funding was a major concern, and lack of money resulted in a delayed time table.
 Work finally started on the Kennedy Interchange project on July 15, 2013.
-Construction runs through the end of 2016.9
+Construction ran through the end of 2016.9

 The west end of I-64 was located at the approach to the U.S. 40-61 bridge over the Missouri River until 2003.
 Upgrades continued westward to the Missouri 94 interchange, and then Highway K in 2004.2 The last section, which opened during a ceremony held at the new interchange at Prospect Road on October 14, 2009, extended Interstate 64 northwest to Interstate 70 in Wentzville.